Child car seats laws around the world

 Remember - even a Don't Buy car seat that's fitted correctly is better than no seat at all.

-Top 5 holiday car seats safety tips
+Top five holiday car seats safety tips

 1. Find out what car seats are available in advance

-Our advice is to contact the rental company in advance and ask for a list of seats it supplies, then check whether any of them are Don't Buy car seats or discontinued Don't Buy car seats.
+Our advice is to contact the rental company in advance and ask for a list of seats it supplies, then check whether any are Don't Buy car seats or discontinued Don't Buy car seats.

 Print out and take our list of Don't Buy child car seats with you so you can do another check when you get there.
-Although even a Don't Buy car seat will provide some protection in a crash and is better than no car seat (which is also illegal in some places).
+However, even a Don't Buy car seat (when fitted correctly) may provide a little protection in a crash and is better than no car seat (which is also illegal in some places).

 Find out which car seats we recommend as Best Buy car seats.